• Skip to primary navigation

 Baking Dish such as my Le Creuset in Marseille Blue

 Soup pot.
-No need for a heavy dutch oven with this soup – a stock pot like this one works just fine.
+No need for a heavy dutch oven with this soup - a large stock pot like this is my kitchen workhorse.

-Simmered Honeynut Squash and Pumpkin Soup with Rosemary
+Simmered Honeynut Squash and Pumpkin Soup in a soup pot with a branch of Rosemary in the pot

 Honeynut and Pumpkin Soup with Rosemary Recipe